 For more information go to http://traffordsouth.foodbank.org.uk/

-Scilight Arts is a volunteer-led community group run by people who have experienced or been effected by emotional distress.
+Scilight Arts is a volunteer-led community group run by people who have experienced or been affected by emotional distress.

 We are running regular weekly art and craft sessions at Coppice Library and Wellbeing Centre.
 All our activities are FREE to anyone who wants to take part and no experience is required.
 We are happy for you to dip in and out of the group if you cannot commit to coming regularly.
 You will find us at the big tables set up in the main library, every Wednesday 1.00pm-3.00pm.

-If you would like to take part please pop in to the Centre or email firstname.lastname@example.org to reserve your place.
+If you would like to take part please pop in to the Centre or contact reception on 061 912 3560 for more information.

 Creative writing classes